JGiammona/PhD_Code_Example/README.md

 _C_elegans_simulator.cc_ is the main simulator code.

-_update.cc_ contains the definitions of many of the simulator fucntions.
+_update.cc_ contains the definitions of many of the simulator functions.

 _simdefs.cc_ contains some miscellaneous function definitions.